vpavlenko/PythonSandboxSandbox/README.md

 a child process as a specified UID.
 This was required for me to get Python subprocesses to play nicely with Apache CGI.
 (The default `safeexec` behavior is to execute a child process with UID = PID, to ensure that all child processes are unique.
 [Read here](safeexec/README)).

+To make `safeexec` available to Apache CGI, I compiled it, copied the binary to `/var/www/cgi-bin`, and set the proper ownership and permission bits:

+    cd safeexec/
+    make
+    # hopefully it succeeds
+    cp safeexec /var/www/cgi-bin/
+    cd /var/www/cgi-bin/
+    # set these magic bits, or else the sandbox won't work!
+    sudo chown root:root safeexec
+	sudo chmod u+s safeexec

+### Blocking network access

+By default, `safeexec` executes child processes with a group ID (gid) of 1000.
+Run this magic `iptables` incantation to block all network access for gid=1000, which will prevent sandboxed programs from accessing the network:

+    sudo /sbin/iptables -A OUTPUT -m owner --gid-owner 1000 -j DROP

+### Testing the sandbox locally

+First `cd /var/www/cgi-bin`, since we will be working with files in there.

+Here is how to invoke the sandbox with Python:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "print('hello world')"

+Let's break this down:
+- `--cpu 6 --clock 4` limits the child process to 6 CPU seconds and 4 wall clock seconds, respectively.
+- `--mem 250000` limits to ~250MB of memory.
+If you set this number too low (e.g., below 30000), then Python won't have enough memory to start up.
+- `--uid 99` sets the UID to the `nobody` user.
+On my EC2 instance, `nobody` has a UID of 99.
+Check `/etc/passwd` for yours.
+This is important to both prevent the child process from tampering with your files, and also to get Python subprocesses working.
+If you *don't* explicitly set the UID, then `safeexec` will pick a "random" fake UID for improved isolation, and Python will sometimes fail to initialize, since its process UID isn't a real user.
+(This was an aggravating bug to hunt down, ergh!!!)
+- `--exec /usr/local/bin/python3 -c "print('hello world')"` executes a Python string

+If all goes well, the program should successfully run and terminate with the following output:

+    hello world
+    OK
+    elapsed time: 0 seconds
+    memory usage: 0 kbytes
+    cpu usage: 0.036 seconds

+Okay, let's try to run an infinite loop:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "while True: print('argh')"

+It should die after 4 seconds with a `Time Limit Exceeded` error.
+Cool!

+Now let's try a memory bomb (note that I set `--mem` to a smaller value):

+    ./safeexec --mem 50000 --uid 99 --exec /usr/local/bin/python3 -c '
+    x = 2
+    while True:
+        x = x * x
+    '

+### Testing the sandbox on the Web via CGI